Welcome to today's edition of the Rush 24-7 podcast.

 You had the two presidents in the Roosevelt room together before going into the Oval.

-This is uh Musharif and Karzai.
+This is Musharraf and Karzai.

-Warm handshakes extended all around, some preliminary chatting and joking before they went out to the Rose Garden and they uh went off to dinner.
+Warm handshakes extended all around, some preliminary chatting and joking before they went out to the Rose Garden and they went off to dinner.

 So there were handshakes last night.

-As I say, it's it's it's it's what a what a thing to make a big point of.
+As I say, it's what a thing to make a big point of, especially as Wolf Blitzer did.

 I mean, I'll repeat it.

-The poor situation or the situation involving poor Janine Pierrot, the former Westchester County District Attorney, she's running for uh uh attorney general, state of New York.
+Now, I have to comment on, before I forget this, the poor situation or the situation involving poor Janine Pirro, the former Westchester County District Attorney, she's running for Attorney General, state of New York.

 Her opponent is Andrew Kumo.